arnaudblancher/ansible-role-docker_provisionning/README.md

 Goal : take an ansible inventory and create one docker container for each listed hosts.

-After you can deploy your ansible playbook on theses docker-inventory and make full tests in a new and clean environnement without new virtual machines.
+After you can deploy your favorite ansible playbook on theses docker-inventory and make easily and safely full tests in a new and clean environnement without new virtual machines.

+Afer your tests, just destroy theses dockers with ansible role docker_unprovisonning

 Requirements
 ------------